yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 For images, the function is actually a surface created by raising each vertex up to the height equal to it's function value.
 Then, edges and two-cells are interpolated.
-The lower-star filtration is exactly the one that arises by raising our ``height'' parameter and considering subcomplex of the surface that appears entirely at or below the current height parameter.
+The lower-star filtration is exactly the one that arises by raising our "height" parameter and considering subcomplex of the surface that appears entirely at or below the current height parameter.
 Here's a quick example to demonstrate: